DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-an-object-data-source.md

         ![](../../../images/eurd-report-wizard-object-datasource-select-member.png)

-    * Specify input values for a constructor and data member that requires input values.
+    * Specify input values for the constructor and/or data member if required.

         ![](../../../images/eurd-report-wizard-object-datasource-configure-parameters.png)